How To Test Ductile Iron for Quality

 3. Bend test

-This test of a material's ductility involves bending a sample of the material to a predetermined angle or to the point of destruction.
+This test of a material's ductility involves bending a sample of the material to a predetermined angle or the point of destruction.
 Cracks and defects caused by bending can be seen through visual inspection.
 The test also allows you to measure the material's modulus of elasticity, flexural strength, and deflection at fracture.

 As you can imagine, ductile cast iron performs very well on this kind of test when compared to the performance of its more brittle counterpart, gray cast iron.